Amsterdam/design-system/packages/css/src/components/file-input/README.md

 ## Visual considerations

-The filename label and button are displayed in the language of the browser.
+The filename label and button are displayed in the language of the browser and can vary between browsers and operating systems.